briceyan/sufficient-py/README.md

 ## Quick Start

-Code snippets here are excerpted from `gm-universe` under repo [frame-app-examples](https://github.com/briceyan/frame-app-examples), you may also want to check it.
+The code below is from [frame-app-boilerplate]("https://github.com/briceyan/frame-app-boilerplate").

-1. Create a python project with a directory structure looks like this.
+1. Create a Python project with the following directory structure.

 ```pre
 api